QuaSi-Software/Documentation/docs/gensim_user_manual.md

 We recommend using SketchUp 2017, however this version is no longer publicly available.
 We still need to test the use of newer versions of SketchUp for the use with GenSim.
 Until then it may not be possible to acquire a version that works with GenSim.
 Sorry!

 ### OpenStudio
 As GenSim is based on OpenStudio, it must be installed in order to run simulations.
-The currently supported version is 2.7.0, which you can find on the [official GitHub page for releases of OpenStudio](https://github.com/NREL/OpenStudio/releases/tag/v2.7.0).
+The currently required version is 3.10.0, which you can find on the [official GitHub page for releases of OpenStudio](https://github.com/NREL/OpenStudio/releases/tag/v3.10.0).
 The installer should guide you through the installation of OpenStudio.
 Please take note of the following while doing so:

-* The default installation folder should be `C:\openstudio-2.7.0`.
+* The default installation folder should be `C:\openstudio-3.10.0`.
 You can use a different folder, in which case you should note the installation path to specify it later in the `GenSim.xlsm` GUI.
 We recommend a folder on the same disk as GenSim.
 * On the installer page where you can select which components of OpenStudio to install, please select all components.

 ### Configuring GenSim